benoit-dubreuil/fiber-config-generator/doc/research.md

 Simulation Generator through a custom GitHub [fork](https://github.com/benoit-dubreuil/voxsim), the amount of complications encountered and the required efforts to mend them increased monumentally.
-After careful deliberation, it was decided to abandon Simulation Generator becaused its utility does not fit with the project's goal, especially since the main purpose of that tool is to simulate diffusion MRI signals on generated fiber bundles.
+After careful deliberation, it was decided to abandon Simulation Generator becaused its utility does not fit with the project's goal, especially since the main purpose of that tool is to simulate diffusion MRI (DWI) signals on generated fiber bundles.
+TODO : new requirements.
+TODO : Simulation Generator does not meet the new requirements.
 WIP

+TODO : Detailed explications of what is wrong.

+TODO, reuse : Its strong cohesion with [MITK Fiberfox](https://docs.mitk.org/2018.04/org_mitk_views_fiberfoxview.html) pertains to its DWI roots

+TODO, reuse :
 In
 the [final report](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/blob/main/report/2022_inf6200_benoit_dubreuil.pdf)
 of the course "initation to research" back in the winter 2022 term that preceeded this internship,